Configure RoboGEO

 If True and if orientation information exists in the EXIF headers, images will be automatically rotated when loaded and the EXIF Orientation field will be reset to 1.
 The process is entirely lossless.

-WARNING: The rotation is always performed on the original images.
+NOTE: The rotation is always performed on the original images.

 PromptBeforeRotating